-This hybrid, credit-bearing course provides both a grounding in the technologies of data science and their potential uses in manufacturing enterprises.
-Through weekly lectures and hands-on computer workshops students will be introduced to the python programming language and apply some of the tools it provides for manipulating and analysing various forms of data that are common to manufacturing businesses.
+Gain a practical grounding in the technologies of data science and their potential uses in manufacturing enterprises with our hybrid, credit bearing course.
+The course involves weekly lectures and hands-on computer workshops.
+The course introduces the python programming language and teaches you to apply some of its tools for manipulating and analysing data common to manufacturing businesses.

 The lectures will introduce and demonstrate concepts and tools that will provide a starting point for workshop exercises that will provide hands-on experience of both the challenges and capabilities of modern digital technologies.

 This course is designed for an interdisciplinary audience, targeting professionals with a background in manufacturing, data analysis and other areas.

 This is an introductory/intermediate Masters course (SCQF Level 11).
 It develops your skills and provides a detailed overview of the subject - some foundational knowledge or experience is required.
 Please see the entry requirements for further details.
 Masters-level courses are relatively intensive and require independent learning, critical thinking, analysis and reflection.